My year of Gulps!

 I’m also writing my next book: Gulp!
 How to Embrace Risk and Live Boldly.

-Bringing these together I’m embarking on a year of GULPS - 52 things that’ll take me into the unknown, uncertain and uncomfortable.
-These aren’t massive adventures - a mix of things, from trying new sports, to abseiling (I’m scared of heights) and more.
-I’m excited and also slightly apprehensive!
-It’s going to be an interesting year….
-Let’s do this.
+These are 52 things that’ll take me into the unknown, uncertain and uncomfortable.
+It’s a mix of things, from trying new sports, to abseiling (I’m scared of heights) and more.
+It began in July 2024 and is due to end in July 2025.

 Sunrise to Sunset Walk (Unplugged)